-30.10 Arbitration
+29.10 Arbitration

-- (a) In the event that Stage 2 does not resolve the grievance, unless the parties mutually agree to an extension of the timelines, the grieving party may serve notice within ten (10) working days of the other party's response or the expiry of the deadline that it intends to proceed to arbitration.
-The Association shall have the right to carry Association grievances, and the Employer shall have the right to carry Employer grievances to arbitration, as described in Articles 30.6 and 30.7. - (b) Notwithstanding the preceding, the parties agree that, in any case involving academic freedom, a decision of the Association not to pursue the matter to arbitration shall not prevent the individual grievor from seeking the advice of CAUT, and, on the positive recommendation of CAUT, in which case a further period of ten (10) working days shall be provided beyond the provisions of Article 30.10(a) for such consultation to take place, proceeding to arbitration under this Collective Agreement.
+- (a) In the event that the Grievance Stage does not resolve the grievance, unless the parties mutually agree to an extension of the timelines, the grieving party may serve notice within ten (10) working days of the other party's response or the expiry of the deadline that it intends to proceed to arbitration.
+The Association shall have the right to carry Association grievances, and the Employer shall have the right to carry Employer grievances to arbitration, as described in Articles 29.6 and 29.7. - (b) Notwithstanding the preceding, the parties agree that, in any case involving academic freedom, a decision of the Association not to pursue the matter to arbitration shall not prevent the individual grievor from seeking the advice of CAUT, and, on the positive recommendation of CAUT, in which case a further period of ten (10) working days shall be provided beyond the provisions of Article 29.10(a) for such consultation to take place, proceeding to arbitration under this Collective Agreement.

-30.11 Appointment of Arbitrator
+29.11 Appointment of Arbitrator

 The parties hereby authorize and appoint the persons listed at the end of this Article to serve as a panel of arbitrators on a rotating basis for the duration of this Collective Agreement.
 The arbitrators shall be requested to serve singly according to the order in which they are listed.
-If an arbitrator is not available within a reasonable period of time, but in any case not to exceed three (3) months, the next arbitrator in order shall be selected and so on until one of the arbitrators is available.
+If an arbitrator is not available within a reasonable period of time, the next arbitrator in order shall be selected and so on until one of the arbitrators is available.
 For the next arbitration thereafter, the arbitrator who was listed after the arbitrator last selected shall be next in line.
 By mutual consent, however, any listed arbitrator may be selected out of turn.
-If in the event that none of the arbitrators is available within a reasonable time, but in any case not to exceed three (3) months, an arbitrator outside the panel shall be selected by mutual consent.
+If in the event that none of the arbitrators is available within a reasonable time, an arbitrator outside the panel shall be selected by mutual consent.
 If such agreement cannot be reached within twenty-two (22) working days the parties agree to request the Ministry of Labour for authority to appoint an arbitrator in accordance with the provisions of Section 44(4) of the Ontario Labour Relations Act.
 It is agreed, however, that any of the names may be stricken from the list during periods when no arbitrations are pending by either party on one (1) month's written notice, provided that the parties agree to replace those names stricken from the list within one (1) month following such notice.
 No person may be appointed as an arbitrator who has been involved in an attempt to negotiate or settle the grievance in process.